1) What is the NISE Network?

 5) I am located outside the United States, can I get involved in the same way as US partners?
-(International partners)
+(International individuals and organizations)

-The NISE Network is focused on informal science education work on nanoscience, technology, and engineering taking place within the United States, but we are happy to share downloadable electronic resources with people and organizations around the world.
+The NISE Network is focused on informal science education at museums and university outreach programs in the United States, but we are happy to share downloadable electronic resources with people and organizations around the world.

-International partners may follow the same links above to learn more about professional development and audience engagement.
+International individuals and organizations may follow the same links above to learn more about professional development and audience engagement.

-Unfortunately our NanoDays physical kits are restricted to our eligible partners located within the United States.
-The NanoDays digital kit is available for free download and contains all of the same resources and activities, training materials, and media files.
+Unfortunately our physical kits are restricted to our eligible partners located within the United States.
+Digital versions of kits and activities are available for free download and contains digital version of activities, training materials, and media files.

 6) What is NanoDays and how can I participate?

-NanoDays is held during a designated week each Spring, and consists of locally based educational events and activities focusing on nanoscale science and engineering.
+NanoDays is held during a designated week each Spring (last week in March - first week in April), and consists of locally based educational events and activities focusing on nanoscale science and engineering.
 Any organization can plan download a digital kit and host an event.
 The digital kit includes a planning guide, marketing materials, activity signs and guides, supply lists, media, training videos, and much more to use during your NanoDays event.

-7) I am not receiving the Nano Bite newsletter, what can I do?
+7) I am not receiving the NISE Network newsletter, what can I do?

-We are sorry to hear you haven't been receiving the monthly Nano Bite newsletter.
+We are sorry to hear you haven't been receiving the monthly NISE Network newsletter.
 Here are some suggestions to help:

 Step 1) Sign up Again: Please try signing up again for the newsletter; be sure to follow the link when you receive the confirmation email that you should receive.